Kintyre/ksconf/docs/source/contrib.rst

 ~~~~~~~~~~~~~~~

 Gitlint_ will check to ensure that commit messages are in compliance with the standard subject,
-empty-line, body format.
+empty-line, and body format.
 You can enable it with:

 ..  code-block:: sh